 Marius Furter

-I am a third year PhD student in Mathematics, advised by Prof. Alberto Cattaneo at the University of Zurich.
+I am a fourth-year PhD student in Mathematics, advised by Prof. Alberto Cattaneo at the University of Zurich.
 I am funded by the Digital Society Initiative Excellence Program Scholarship.
-I hold a Masters in Interdisciplinary Sciences (Biology and Chemistry) from ETH and a Bachelors in Mathematics from the University of Zurich.
+I hold a Master’s degree in Interdisciplinary Sciences (Biology and Chemistry) from ETH Zurich and a Bachelor’s degree in Mathematics from the University of Zurich.

-My PhD aims at making probabilistic modeling and inference more widely accessible to scientists.
-This involves finding more intuitive and unified theoretical foundations, producing software tools that abstract away mathematical details, and writing clear exposition.
-Currently, I’m developing a framework for model building, inference, and experimental design for dynamic system biology models based on category theory and probabilistic programming.
+My PhD aims to make probabilistic modeling and inference more widely accessible to scientists.
+This involves finding more intuitive and unified theoretical foundations, developing software tools that abstract away mathematical details, and writing clear exposition.
+To this end, I’ve created WeightedSampling.jl, a Julia-based probabilistic programming language for building sequential Monte Carlo samplers.
+In addition, I am developing a mathematical framework for reasoning about such programs using category theory.

 I am also interested in monotone co-design.
-In 2025, I visited Gioele Zardini at MIT to incorporate probabilistic uncertainty into co-design.
-Before that, work with Jonathan Lorand resulted in a semester paper on modeling choice in co-design.
+In 2024, I visited Gioele Zardini at MIT to work on incorporating probabilistic uncertainty into co-design.
+Before that, my work with Jonathan Lorand resulted in a semester paper on modeling choice in co-design.

 I enjoy teaching and creating math video lectures.
 You can find my teaching materials here.